Ctrlmonster/koota-tree-queries/README.md

 - All entities that are in range of your player?
 Easy.
 - All entities that are in range of your player that are hostile to the player?
 Sure.
-- All entities that have a yellow pickaxe that was stolen by a Goblin that's currently fishing?
+- All entities that have a yellow pickaxe that was stolen from a Goblin that's currently fishing?
 No problem.

 ```ts